rrbailey89/rust_discord_bot/DOCKER.md

-# Docker Deployment Guide
+# Docker Deployment Guide for Saltbox Network

-This guide will help you deploy the Discord bot on a headless Ubuntu machine using Docker.
+This guide will help you deploy the Discord bot on a headless Ubuntu machine using Docker, connecting to an existing PostgreSQL database on the saltbox network.

 ## Prerequisites

 - Docker installed on your Ubuntu server
 - Docker Compose (either as the standalone `docker-compose` command or as part of Docker with the `docker compose` command)
+- Access to the saltbox network with a running PostgreSQL server
 - A Discord bot token
 - API keys for the various services used by the bot